 Jericoacoara, true paradise and the jewel of the Northeast

 Our flagship destination in the Northeast is undoubtedly the old fishing village of Jericoacoara, it has one of the 10 most beautiful beaches in the world and regularly tops any listings.
 Everyone falls in love with this village that has remained beautifully simple and resisted the temptations of mass tourism.

 Inaccessible for cars, here you can discover a quiet paradise where you can wander the sandy streets lined with craft shops, restaurants and welcoming bars.
-This little bay is lined by dunes and cliffs and is a haven for kite surfers with spots at Prea and Guriu close by.
+This little bay is lined by dunes and cliffs and is a haven for kite surfers with excellent spots at Prea and Guriu close by.
 It is also ideal for relaxing and totally unwinding or for nature lovers with its fabulous natural landscape.

 We suggest reaching Jericoacoara in two half days or a full day, traveling in an all terrain vehicle along the beaches from Fortaleza or Cumbuco.
 If you choose the formula of two half days, we suggest stopping for the night in Guajiru, a superb little fishing village where you can enjoy the calm and magic of a truly peaceful place.

 From the incredible Lençois desert to historic São Luís

 São Luís is the capital of the Maranhão state.
 It is a small town famous for a splendid past and is known today for its architectural heritage.
 It has many buildings covered in “azuleijos,” small decorated porcelain tiles that date back to colonial times.